CharlesGaydon/Colorize-SwissSURFACE3D-Lidar/README.md

 ```
     python unzip_and_prepare_data.py
 ```
-There are a few harcoded arguments you can parameter in `unzip_and_prepare_data.py`, see below.
+There are a few harcoded arguments you can parameter in `unzip_and_prepare_data.py`.